Human Resource Management 4 years

 Faculty of Management & Law

-83% of our 2012 Business and Management graduates found employment or went on to further study within six months of graduating
+100% of our 2013 Human Resource Management graduates found employment or went on to further study within six months of graduating

 A number of professional accountancy bodies give exemptions for examinations taken at different stages of their professional qualification, including ICAEW, ACCA, AIA and CIMA, and CPA Australia.
 Depending on specific accounting modules taken, this programme may entitle students to be eligible for exemptions.